Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 1. COPD (chronic obstructive pulmonary disease), including bronchial asthma.

-2. Surgical interventions on the organs of the digestive system, including those with cholelithiasis.
+2. Surgical interventions on the organs of the digestive system, including cholelithiasis.

 3. Operations on the urinary organs.